-In addition, I also recommend bioresonance therapy to assist with helping identify why you have a leaky gut in the first place and assist in the healing of your gut.
+In addition, I also use quantum physics technology to assist with helping identify why you have a leaky gut in the first place and assist in the healing of your gut.

 So if you are experiencing symptoms of a leaky gut, take a positive step towards your health and book an appointment with me for a tailored comprehensive gut protocol to help restore healthy gut function and achieve optimal wellness!